tomaszs/Hintly/README.md

 ## Demo

-Example workspace configuration for Angular/TypeScript.
+Assistant is language and framework agnostic.
+Here is an example workspace configuration for Angular/TypeScript.
 It informs about a bad boolean Input declaration in Angular component.
 Normally it does not trigger build or linter errors and is a hard to track problem:

 ```
 {